aws/aws-parallelcluster/docs/configuration.rst

 post_install_args
 """""""""""""""""
-Arguments to be passed to postinstall script
+Arguments to be passed to postinstall script.

 Defaults to NONE. ::